New Three-Year Doctor of Pharmacy (PharmD) at the University of Toronto

 Are there any other courses, in addition to those listed as requirements, to help me prepare for the PharmD program?

-Courses such as Organic Chemistry, Physical Chemistry, Biochemistry, Statistics, and Human Physiology, would provide a useful background for undertaking our PharmD curriculum and we encourage you to include such courses within your pre-Pharmacy studies.
+Courses such as Organic Chemistry, Physical Chemistry, Biochemistry, Statistics, and Human Physiology provide a useful background for undertaking our PharmD curriculum and we encourage you to include such courses within your pre-Pharmacy studies.
 However, those who have completed more than the minimum published requirements will have no advantage in the selection process.

 How will ‘Credit/No Credit’ designations affect my application?